-As a business broker and appraiser, I’m often asked what a restaurant or bar is worth.
-The valuation of a restaurant or bar businesses is not an exact science but there are guidelines and rules-of-thumb that can be used for a close approximation of value.
+As a business broker and appraiser, I’m often asked how to value a restaurant or bar business.
+The valuation of a restaurant or bar business is not an exact science but there are guidelines and rules-of-thumb that can be used for a close approximation of value.

 If you have a restaurant or bar business for sale or maybe you’re considering buying one, these valuation formulas will get you in the ballpark.

 Certain situations require a formal business appraisal including the larger merger-acquisition transactions, SBA loan applications, management performance tracking, estate planning, divorce — or the most dreaded of all — IRS issues.
 After all, a professional, fully documented appraisal certainly takes the guesswork out of the situation.

 However, what we’re talking about here is not a formal appraisal but rather the informal methods of quickly approximating the value of the restaurant or bar.
 All of the guidelines we’ll quote are averages derived from hundreds of completed transactions reported to regional and national databases.

 There are two methods of quickly approximating the value of a business: (1) applying a multiple to the discretionary earnings of the business and (2) applying a percentage to the annual gross revenue of the business.

 The most accurate of the two methods seeks to approximate the value of a business by applying a multiple to the company’s discretionary earnings.

 What are discretionary earnings?
 It is NOT the profit or loss that you show Uncle Sam on your tax return.
 To put it delicately, almost all business owners run some expenses through the business that are — a’hem – not absolutely necessary to the operation of the business.